-3 Continuous establishment of uncoordinated new settlements aggravates the high demand of electricity supply.
+Continuous establishment of uncoordinated new settlements aggravates the high demand of electricity supply.
 (Hence backlog - moving target) MDM is the coordinator in the area of supply as locals are implementing the project Provision of electricity/ Energy Households with electricity.
 Liaison with ESKOM to provide electricity Liaison with ESKOM to provide electricity Liaison with ESKOM to provide electricity Reduced backlog of households without electricity.
-4 Theft and vandalism of transformers and cables MDM is the coordinator in the area of supply as locals are implementing the project Elimination / eradication of theft and vandalism Reduced theft and vandalism Awareness campaigns and vandalized technology to Reduced number of vandalism and theft of electrical equipment's RC ADS 1 Huge backlog of un tarmac busy roads increase the need by communities paving of roads on roads on the Paving of roads on priority list submitted to RAL Compilation and submission of new priority list to RAL Implementatio n of priority list by RAL Implementati on of priority list by RAL Implementation of projects as per priority list by RAL Special District Transport forum on road infrastructure Project site visits 2 Poor access to public facilities To improve accessibility to public amenities Improved accessibility to public amenities Ensure improved access to public amenities Ensure improved access to public amenities Rural Road Asset Management System
+4 ROA vandalism of transformers and cables MDM is the coordinator in the area of supply as locals are implementing the project Elimination / eradication of theft and vandalism Reduced theft and vandalism Awareness campaigns Replacement of transformers and vandalized material Improved technology to prevent theft and vandalism Reduced number of vandalism and theft of electrical equipment's 1 Huge backlog of un tarmac busy roads increase the need by communities Inadequate paving of roads on priority list To ensure that all roads on the priority list are paved To compile and submit a new priority list Paving of roads on priority list submitted to RAL Compilation and submission of new priority list to RAL Implementation of priority list by RAL Implementation of priority list by RAL Implementation of projects as per priority list by RAL Special District Transport forum on road infrastructure Project site visits 2 Poor access to public facilities Poor access to public facilities To improve accessibility to public amenities Improved accessibility to public amenities Ensure improved access to public amenities Ensure improved access to public amenities Ensure improved access to public amenities Rural Road Asset Management System